Frequently Asked Questions

 Answer:

-Re cutoffs values: The primary cutoff is a lab procedure to assure technical accuracy of the test.
-Depending on the technique and its accuracy the cutoff level reduces potential error from intrinsic variations from the test procedure.
-For these purposes labs believe they can substantiate the quality and validity of testing using a cutoff of 100 ng/ml.
-There is always a tension between sensitivity and speicificity, false positives and false negatives.
-The cutoff values should not be so low that the test picks up extraneous alcohol intake (food, mouthwash, etc) resulting in "false positives."
+The secondary cutoff is the value set to try and differentiate between incidental exposure and actual use.
+In this regard there is always a tension between sensitivity and specificity, false positives and false negatives.
+The secondary cutoff values should not be so low that the test picks up extraneous alcohol intake (food, mouthwash, etc) resulting in "false positives."
 On the other hand it is not desirable for the threshhold to be too high, which reduces sensitivity, and would create more false negatives.
+Most labs now use a cutoff of 500ng/ml to avoid false positives.

 Question?